woj-tek/petozoltan.github.io/_drafts/clean-code-training-outline.md

         return sorter.sort(filter.filter(findDeadlines(poses), findPnrs(poses)));
     }
 }
 ```

 ### Types

-> The goal of typed languages is to pull issues from run time to compile time
+> The goal of typed languages is to pull issues from run time to compile time.

 #### Rules